 Selling a Medical Practice

 Usually the sellers of medical practices, contact a broker/agent first to receive some general information, to receive an informal appraisal, or to learn about the broker’s services and fees.
-First and foremost, I highly recommend that you first find, choose, and at the very least consult with a medical attorney that is experienced in these types of transactions before you take any steps or contact anyone else for selling your practice.
+First and foremost, I highly recommend that you first find, choose, and at the very least consult with a medical practice sales attorney who is experienced in these types of transactions and contracts before you take any steps or contact anyone else for selling your medical practice.